Have Queries? Fill in the form below & get the best deals.

 Gujarat lies on India’s western border, along the coast of the Arabian Sea.
 It is flanked by Rajasthan on the northeast, Maharashtra to the southeast, and Madhya Pradesh to its east.
 Its vast coastline of 1600 km, mostly part of the Kathiawar peninsula, contains numerous ports.
 One of its more well-known and ancient ports is Lothal (part of the Indus Valley Civilization), which is believed to be the world’s first seaport.
 The state was an important port and trading centre, and Bharuch and Khambhat were powerful cities during the Maurya and Gupta empires, and continued to hold their own right up to later dynasties as well.

 While Gandhinagar is its capital, Ahmedabad is the largest city in Gujarat.
+To know when it is the right time to visit the state, let’s delve into the following section of the Gujarat travel guide:

 Click here to view Gujarat on Google Map